J-am-ack/J-am-ack.github.io/about.markdown

 permalink: /about/
 ---

+If you're insterested in me, please feel free to contact me by email:
+<EMAIL>3922909893@qq.com

+following@jekyll:

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub: